matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22search%22-and-%22get%22/SCB-Indicators.md

-This API is not implemented for D365FO connector.
+This API is not implemented by design.